gallenc/solent2Public/week6/README.md

 ## Web Services

-Web services are API's implemented using HTTP which are intended for machine to machine communications.
+Web Services are API's implemented using HTTP which are intended for machine to machine communications.

 Representational State Transfer [ReST](https://en.wikipedia.org/wiki/Representational_state_transfer)  is a style of web service interface which uses HTTP Get, Post and Update operations to implement an API which transfers messages about resource objects using either XML or Json payloads.